EstelleHuang666/Transfer_Learning_CIFAR-10/README.md

 For this project, you have to calculate the value at layer pool_3 first.
 In this case, we need to proceed serialize_data() in transfer_cifar10_softmax.py, getting 4 .npy files named by current time.
 Correct the name of these files in load_pool3_data().

 ## Train the Last Fully Connected Layer
 Run the transfer_cifar10_softmax.py, and you could get the output.
+The design of the code structure is somehow inefficient, under this circumstance, further improvement will be made in future.